sashaj5454/RDTfeeddown/README.md

 ## Functionality
-Can be used to look at feed-down RDTs
+Can be used to study the effective RDT feed-down caused by changing crossing angles.

 See documentation here: https://rdtfeeddown.readthedocs.io/en/latest/index.html.